-If you are looking for a set hourly amount to earn and have the time, Wonolo could be a great choice for you.
-You choose which jobs you want to take, show up, do the job and then get paid.
+If you’re looking for a set hourly amount to earn and have the time, Wonolo could be a great choice for you.
+You choose which jobs you want to take, show up, do the job and then get paid within a few days.
 It’s that simple.

 It’s a flexible schedule to the extent that you can choose which jobs are best for your needs.
 If you’re wanting to fill time on the weekends, you can even choose weekend-only gigs to pad your wallet and keep busy.